-D. Site Plan Approval.
+4. Site Plan Approval.

 - a.
-Only Projects meeting the requirements under Section 2.7(B) with at least fifty percent (50%) of the total Units built as new construction will be considered for Project Readiness Points. - b.
-In order to receive points for Project Readiness, Design review must have been completed and Project must have received final site plan approval (wherein no further site design review is required and the next step is to develop and submit engineering and construction documents for review and approval) or equivalent approval from the Local Government or Tribe with jurisdiction over the land.
-Applicant must attach Form 9 evidencing the Local Government's (or Tribe's) final site plan approval.
+Only Projects meeting the requirements under Section 2.7(B) with at least fifty percent (50%) of the total Units built as New Construction will be considered for Project Readiness Points.
+Points under Section 2.7(B) are not available for Projects claiming points under 2.7(I) for Affordable Housing Preservation. - b.
+Applicant must attach Form 7 evidencing the Local Government's (or Tribe's) final site plan approval.
+In order to receive points for Project Readiness, site design review must have been completed and Project must have received final site plan approval (wherein no further site design review is required and the next step is to develop and submit engineering and construction documents for review and approval) or equivalent approval from the Local Government or Tribe with jurisdiction over the land.

-J. TAB 10: Planning and Zoning Verification.
+H. TAB 8: Planning and Zoning Verification

+Applicant must:

-Applicant must: 1) insert a completed Form 10, signed by an Authorized Signatory of the Local Government; and 2) provide will-serve letters for water and sewer dated within one hundred eighty (180) days of the Application Due Date signed by an Authorized Signatory of the utility provider acknowledging that the utilities provided is anticipated to meet the needs of the Project.
-If the proposed construction activity is acquisition/rehabilitation, Applicant may provide a utility bill from utility provider dated within sixty (60) days of the Application due date, evidencing that services are presently available to the Project and will continue to serve the Project upon completion of rehabilitation.
+- 1. Provide evidence that the property on which the project is to be built or rehabilitated is zoned for the proposed use at the time of application with no additional zoning approvals required. - 2.
+Insert a completed Form 8, signed by an Authorized Signatory of the Local Government. - 3.
+For new construction, provide will-serve letters for water and sewer dated within 180 calendar days of the Application Deadline Date signed by an Authorized Signatory of the utility provider acknowledging that the utilities provided is anticipated to meet the needs of the Project.
+If the proposed construction activity includes acquisition/rehabilitation, adaptive re-use, or acquisition/demolition, Applicant may provide a utility bill from utility provider dated within sixty (60) calendar days of the Application Deadline Date, evidencing that services are presently available to the Project and will continue to serve the Project upon completion of construction.

-K. TAB 11: Financial Ability to Proceed.
+I. TAB 9: Financial Ability to Proceed